enten/udk/README.md

 *If no `container config path` was given, the CLI will try to resolve `udk.container.js`, `udk.config.js` or `udkfile.js` in the current working directory.*

 ```
-$ udkc [container config path]
+$ udkc [udk.container.js]
 ```

 ## Dev Container

+### About

-A dev container is forked in a child process and performs some operations to increase developer productivity when he deals with universal application (using webpack to create two bundles at once: web and [node server](https://nodejs.org/api/http.html#http_class_http_server) bundles).
+A dev container is **forked in a child process and performs some operations to increase developer productivity** when he deals with universal application.

+In our context, we can define *universal application* as an application compiled from multiple configurations which have dependencies between them.

+Developing an universal application requires to write specific code for development purposes only.
+It's often a source of pain to write and maintain that kind of scattered fixtures which pollutes the code.
+It's also a real challenge to find the right combination of tools and configurations to set up an optimized development environment.

+Let the dev container do that work for you.

+* Restarts the container when webpack configurations or other metafiles changed.
+* Enables [HMR](https://webpack.js.org/concepts/hot-module-replacement/) for `web` and `node` bundles.
+* Runs each `node` bundle and restarts it when a compilation is done.
+* Decorates the request listener if a `node` bundle exports an [http server](https://nodejs.org/api/http.html#http_class_http_server)
+  * Mounts [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware) if [HMR](https://webpack.js.org/concepts/hot-module-replacement/) is enabled ;
+  * Serves the assets of `web` bundles ;
+  * Injects the stats of `web` bundles.

 ### Motivation